Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 You can create multiple Remote Registration forms and choose one to be the default.

 The remote registration form includes a primary form only.
 There is no secondary remote registration form option for the group leader.
-However, you (as the registrar) may enable the option to auto-send the Multi-Person Notification email to the newly added participant to collect additional details.
+However, you (as the registrar) can enable the option to auto-send the Multi-Person Notification email to the newly added participant to collect additional details.

 Here’s a sample remote registration form: